lawmurray/LibBi/INSTALL_MAC.md

 # Installation on Mac OS X

-LibBi can be installed on Mac OS X by using Apple's Xcode build tools and a package manager such as Homebrew or MacPorts.
-The recommended package manager is Homebrew; we find that it "just works" with no additional configuration required.
-Instructions for MacPorts are also included below.
+LibBi can be installed on Mac OS X by using Apple's Xcode and a package manager such as Homebrew or MacPorts.
+The recommended package manager is Homebrew---we find that it "just works" with no additional configuration required---but instructions for MacPorts are included below also.

 ## Step 1: Install Xcode

 The easiest way to install Xcode is via the Mac App Store.
-Once installed, launch it and use its *Xcode > Preferences* menu item to install the *Command Line Tools* package.
+Once installed, launch it and use the *Xcode > Preferences* menu item to install the *Command Line Tools* package.
 This will give you some of the basics required by LibBi.

 ## Step 2 (optional): Install CUDA